2.18 Provisions and contingencies

 The Company holds title deeds of all the immovable property (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) in the name of the company.

-Further, the company has not revalued its Property, Plant & Equipments, and Intangibles Assets during the year.
+Further, the company has not revalued its Property, plant & equipment, and Intangibles assets during the year.

-f.
+d.
 Relationship with struck off companies

-g.
-Registration of Charge/Satisfaction
+e.
+Registration of charge/satisfaction

-h.
-Details of benami Property
+f.
+Details of Benami Property

 No proceedings have been initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 and rules there under.

-i.
+g.
 Wilful defaulter

-j.
+h.
 Compliance with number of layer of Companies

 The Company has neither traded nor invested in Crypto currency or Virtual currency during the financial year.

-l.
+j.
 Compliance with approved scheme (s) of arrangements

 During the financial year ended March 31, 2024, the Board of Directors of the Company approved the scheme of amalgamation of Silverleaf Capital Services Private Limited with Share India Securities Limited (Company) under Section 230 to 232 of the Companies Act, 2013.
 The Scheme of Amalgamation shall be subject to necessary statutory and regulatory approvals including the approval of the Stock Exchanges, Securities and Exchange Board of India, the National Company Law Tribunal, the Registrar, the Official Liquidator (as may be applicable) and/or such other competent authorities, as may be required under applicable laws.

-As on the balance sheet date, such approval of scheme from regulator/s is still under process.
+As on the balance sheet date, such approval of scheme from regulator's is still under process.

-m.
+k.
 Undisclosed Income

 There were no previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.

-n.
+l.
 Utilisation of borrowed fund & Share Premium

-(i) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or, provided any guarantee, security or the like to or on behalf of the ultimate beneficiaries.
+(i) The Company has not advanced or loaned or invested funds to any other persons or entities, including foreign entities (Intermediaries) with the understanding that the intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or, provided any guarantee, security or the like to or on behalf of the ultimate beneficiaries.

-(ii) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or, provided any guarantee, security or the like to or on behalf of the ultimate beneficiaries.
+(ii) The Company has not received any fund from any persons or entities, including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or, provided any guarantee, security or the like to or on behalf of the ultimate beneficiaries.

-o.
+m.
 In respect of Borrowings secured against current assets:

 Quarterly returns or statements of current assets filed by the company with banks or financial institutions are in agreement with the books of accounts.

-p.
+n.
 Loans/Advance granted to Directors, Promoters, or Key Managerial Personnel

 The company has not granted any loans or advances in the nature of loans to the Directors, Promotors, Key Managerial Personnel and their relatives.
+However, the company granted loans to its related parties and reported such amount in Note 55 of these financial statements.

-q.
+o.
 Disclosures under Section 186 of the Companies Act, 2013

 The Company has complied with the provisions of Sections 186 of the Companies Act, 2013, in respect of loans granted, investments made and guarantees given in the current year or previous year.
-Refer Note 9 and 10 for details.

-Note 61 Events after the reporting date
+Note 63 Events after the reporting date

 There were no significant events after the end of the reporting period which require any adjustment or disclosure in the financial statements.
-In terms of Ind AS-10 “Events occuring after reporting period”, the company has not recognised Final dividend (recommended by the board) as a liability at the end of the reporting period.
+In terms of Ind AS 10 “Events occuring after reporting period”, the company has not recognised Final dividend (recommended by the board) as a liability at the end of the reporting period.

-Note 62 Note on Code on Social Security’ 2020
+Note 64 Note on Code on Social Security, 2020

-The Code on Social Security 2020 (‘the Code') relating to employee benefits, during the employment and post-employment, has received Presidential assent on September 28, 2020..
+The Code on Social Security 2020 (‘the Code') relating to employee benefits, during the employment and post-employment, has received Presidential assent on September 28, 2020.
 The Code has been published in the Gazette of India.
 Further, the Ministry of Labour and Employment has released draft rules for the Code on November 13, 2020.
 However, the effective date from which the changes are applicable is yet to be notified and rules for quantifying the financial impact are also not yet issued.

 The Company will assess the impact of the Code and will give appropriate impact in the financial statements in the year in which, the Code becomes effective and the related rules to determine the financial impact are published.